mfrishert/sdk-android/README.md

 ## Callbacks

-Every type of request in the PlayHaven Android SDK has a special "delegate" you can set to receive "callbacks" as the request progresses.
+Every type of request in the PlayHaven Android SDK has a special "delegate" which may be set to receive "callbacks" as the request progresses.
 You can find more information regarding the delegate pattern [here](http://en.wikipedia.org/wiki/Delegation_pattern).

 You must implement the appropriate delegate *interface* from the list below and then add your object as a delegate.
 Most often the root `Activity` should handle the callbacks.